nigel-bruce-khan/BEASTLAB22/assignment2/report/README.md

 Some aspects to consider are cache locality and memory bandwidth.
 With a close binding, the former is improved, whereas for the latter, a spread binding is necessary (LUMI, see references).

 # 2f)
 Using lscpu on the terminal and the information provided from lecture 1, we gathered the following elements for each architecture as seen on the table below.
-For the FLOPS calculation, we simply multiplied the fused multiply-add(FMA) for 2, which is the number of arithmetic operations performed in this computation and extend the assumption that the FMA throughput is 1 per cycle to our accounted FLOPS (i.e, 2 FLOPS/cycle).
+For the FLOPS calculation, we simply multiplied the fused multiply-add(FMA) for 2 (this is how vendors also express their results when asked about peak performance, see references), which is the number of arithmetic operations performed in this computation and extend the assumption that the FMA throughput is 1 per cycle to our accounted FLOPS (i.e, 2 FLOPS/cycle).

 The formula for calculating the theoretical peak performance that we used is:
 PP = CPU_clockspeed * CPU_cores * CPU instructions per cycle * number of vector units.